hirokiky/otter-memo/README.md

 # Otter

-Otter is a markdown memo pad for FirefoxOS.
+Otter is a simple and high functionality memo pad for FirefoxOS.

 ## Icon